Boavizta/boagent/README.md

 The app can run without root privileges, but you won't get full data about the RAM and get some warnings.
 Run as root to have the best evaluation possible.

+### Run in a docker container

+You could pull the [image](https://github.com/Boavizta/boagent/pkgs/container/boagent) with `docker pull ghcr.io/boavizta/boagent:latest`.

 ### Run in docker-compose (with all the requirements)

-To get the full setup easily, you could run the stack in docker-compose. `docker-compose.yml`, at the root of the project will build a docker image from the source for boagent, and setup a container for [Scaphandre](#Scaphandre) and another for the [BoaviztAPI](#BoaviztAPI), allowing you to get the full evaluation easily on a physical machine.
+To get the full setup easily, you could run the stack in docker-compose with `docker-compose up -d`. `docker-compose.yml`, at the root of the project will build a docker image from the source for boagent, and setup a container for [Scaphandre](#Scaphandre) and another for the [BoaviztAPI](#BoaviztAPI), allowing you to get the full evaluation easily on a physical machine.

 Please see [Configuration](#Configuration) for the environment variables you can tweak in the Boagent container.